linobollansee/property-value-maximizer/README.md

     - Show Correlations and PPS Heatmaps: If this box is checked, it loads three  interactive plotly heatmaps, two featuring spearman and pearson correlation heatmaps, and one featuring a predictive power score heatmap.
     - Variables Plots - Visual Analysis: If this box is checked, it loads eight interactive plotly scatter plots, 1stFlrSF, GarageArea, GarageYrBlt, GrLivArea, OverallQual, TotalBsmtSF, YearBuilt, YearRemodAdd, all individually plotted versus the SalePrice.

+Business requirements covered:

+- BR1 - The client wants to understand how various house attributes correlate with the sale price in Ames, Iowa.
+She expects data visualizations that illustrate the relationships between these variables and the sale price.

 ![correlation-analysis-readme](docs/readme-images/correlation-analysis-readme.png)

 ### Sale Price Prediction page